 OF THE JUDICIAL POWER

-Section 2.
-Jurisdiction of supreme and inferior courts -- Quorum of supreme court. -- The supreme court shall have final revisory and appellate jurisdiction upon all questions of law and equity.
-It shall have power to issue prerogative writs, and shall also have such other jurisdiction as may, from time to time, by prescribed by law.
+The supreme court shall have final revisory and appellate jurisdiction upon all questions of law and equity.
+It shall have power to issue prerogative writs, and shall also have such other jurisdiction as may, from time to time, be prescribed by law.
 A majority of its judges shall always be necessary to constitute a quorum.
 The inferior courts shall have such jurisdiction as may, from time to time, be prescribed by law.

-Section 1.
-Power to impeach -- Procedure -- Suspension from office impeachment. -- The house of representatives shall have the sole power of impeachment.
-A resolution of impeachment shall not be considered unless it is signed by one-quarter (1/4) of the members.
-For the purposes of impeachment, the general assembly and committees thereof shall have the power to compel the attendance of witnesses and production of documents.
-A vote of two-thirds (2/3) of the members shall be required for an impeachment of the governor.
+The house of representatives shall have the sole power of impeachment.
+A resolution of impeachment shall not be considered unless it is signed by one-quarter (1⁄4) of the members.
+For the purposes of impeachment, the general assembly and the committees thereof shall have the power to compel the attendance of witnesses and production of documents.
+A vote of two-thirds (2⁄3) of the members shall be required for an impeachment of the governor.
 Any officer impeached shall thereby be suspended from the office until judgment in the case shall have been pronounced.

 HOME RULE FOR CITIES AND TOWNS

-Section 2.
-Local legislative powers. -- Every city and town shall have the power at any time to adopt a charter, amend its charter, enact and amend local laws relating to its property, affairs and government not inconsistent with this constitution and laws enacted by the general assembly in conformity with the powers reserved to the general assembly.
+Every city and town shall have the power at any time to adopt a charter, amend its charter, enact and amend local laws relating to its property, affairs and government not inconsistent with this Constitution and laws enacted by the general assembly in conformity with the powers reserved to the general assembly.

 CONSTITUTIONAL AMENDMENTS AND REVISIONS

-Section 1.
-Procedure for proposing and approving amendments. -- The general assembly may propose amendments to the constitution of the state by a roll call vote of a majority of the members elected to each house.
-Any amendment thus proposed shall be published in such manner as the general assembly shall direct, and submitted to the electors at the next general election as provided in the resolution of approval; and, if then approved by a majority of the electors voting thereon, it shall become a part of the constitution.
+The general assembly may propose amendments to the Constitution of the state by a roll call vote of a majority of the members elected to each house.
+Any amendment thus proposed shall be published in such manner as the general assembly shall direct, and submitted to the electors at the next general election as provided in the resolution of approval; and, if then approved by a majority of the electors voting thereon, it shall become a part of the Constitution.

-Section 1.
-Rights and duties of public bodies unaffected -- Continuation of laws, ordinances, regulations and rules. -- The rights and duties of all public bodies shall remain as if this constitution had not been adopted with the exception of such changes as are contained in this constitution.
-All laws, ordinances, regulations and rules of court not contrary to, or inconsistent with, the provisions of this constitution shall remain in force, until they shall expire by their own limitation or shall be altered or repealed pursuant to this constitution.
+The rights and duties of all public bodies shall remain as if this Constitution had not been adopted with the exception of such changes as are contained in this Constitution.
+All laws, ordinances, regulations and rules of court not contrary to, or inconsistent with, the provisions of this Constitution shall remain in force, until they shall expire by their own limitation or shall be altered or repealed pursuant to this Constitution.

-Section 3.
-Continuation of office holders. -- All officers filling any office by election or appointment shall continue the duties thereof, until the end of the terms to which they were appointed or elected, and until their offices shall have been abolished or their successors elected and qualified in accordance with this constitution or laws enacted pursuant thereto.
+All officers filling any office by election or appointment shall continue the duties thereof, until the end of the terms to which they were appointed or elected, and until their offices shall have been abolished or their successors elected and qualified in accordance with this Constitution or laws enacted pursuant thereto.

-Section 4.
-Implementing legislation for article III, Sections 7 and 8, and article IV, section 10. -- On or before June 1, 1988, the general assembly shall adopt implementing legislation for article III, sections 7 and 8, and for article IV, section 10.
+On or before June 1, 1988, the general assembly shall adopt implementing legislation for Article III, Sections 7 and 8, and for Article IV, Section 10.